David S. Carlson, Ph.D.

 College Station, TX 77843-1114

-David S. Carlson, Ph.D., is the Vice President for Research and Dean of the School of Graduate Studies at the Texas A&M Health Science Center.
+David S. Carlson, Ph.D., is the Vice President for Research at the Texas A&M Health Science Center.
 Dr. Carlson came to Baylor College of Dentistry in 1993 as Professor and Chairman of the Department of Biomedical Sciences.
 In 1994, he was appointed as Director of the Center for Craniofacial Research & Diagnosis.
 That same year, he was also appointed as the first Robert E. Gaylord Endowed Professor of Orthodontics.
 Dr. Carlson was awarded the Regents Professor Service Award by the Texas A&M University System in 2002.

 Dr. Carlson received his doctoral degree from the University of Massachusetts in 1974.
 Following completion of postdoctoral training in anatomy and craniofacial anomalies at The University of Michigan in 1978, Dr. Carlson joined the faculty of the Department of Anatomy and Cell Biology and Center for Human Growth and Development of The University of Michigan Medical School, where he advanced through to the rank of professor in 1988.
 He also became Professor and Director of Research in the Department of Orthodontics at The University of Michigan School of Dentistry in 1983.